rheradio/sat_sampling/README.md

 ## Script code

 Our scripts are written in the [R language](https://cran.r-project.org/).
-After installing R, you'll need to install several R packages.
+In addition to R, you'll need to install several R packages.
 To do so, run the following R code:

 ```R